makerdao/community/governance/polls/templates/Risk Parameters/Adjust $protocol_name D3MParameters - $date_MONTH_DD,_YYYY.md

 start_date: $YYYY-MM-DDT16:00:00
 end_date: $YYYY-MM-DDT16:00:00
 ---
-# Poll: Set $ilk Direct Deposit Dai Module (D3M) Parameters - $date_MONTH_DD,_YYYY
+# Poll: Adjust $protocol_name Direct Deposit Dai Module (D3M) Parameters - $date_MONTH_DD,_YYYY

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Risk Core Unit.
-The community can vote in this poll to express support or opposition to using the $ilk Direct Deposit Dai Module (D3M) with the listed parameters.
+The community can vote in this poll to express support or opposition to using the $protocol_name Direct Deposit Dai Module (D3M) with the listed parameters.

 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on $date_DAY,_MONTH_DD at 16:00 UTC.